'Combative, Tribal, Angry': Newt Gingrich Set The Stage For Trump, Journalist Says

 On Gingrich losing his speakership and resigning in 1999

-On the way out the door there's this great quote where he says, "I'm willing to lead but I'm not willing to preside over people who are cannibals."
-I think like a lot of revolutionaries — or people who see themselves as revolutionaries — they're great at gaining allies early on and turning it into a movement and gaining power, but then they're not always great at using that power to achieve the agenda that originally got them to where they were.
+On the way out the door, there's this great quote where he says, "I'm willing to lead, but I'm not willing to preside over people who are cannibals."
+I think, like a lot of revolutionaries — or people who see themselves as revolutionaries — they're great at gaining allies early on and turning it into a movement and gaining power, but then they're not always great at using that power to achieve the agenda that originally got them to where they were.
 And so Gingrich did end up kind of getting driven out by the same bloodthirsty brigade of right-wing lawmakers that he helped elect in the first place.

 On how Democrats in the Trump era are also using Gingrich tactics